Frequently Asked Questions

 What should I bring?

-Bring your ID and chosen method of payment.
+Bring your insurance card and chosen method of payment.

 We also encourage you to bring some means of writing things down, whether that be your phone or a pen and paper.